TANPURA

 playing technique requires to put the thumb of the playing

-hand to the neck of the Tanpura so that it serves as
+hand to the neck of the Tanpura so that it serves as a

-The strings are plucked in a regular rhythm but after
+strings are plucked in a regular rhythm but after the

-impression of a freely floating, lively vibration.
+freely floating, lively vibration.

 The

-Tanpura is in Indian music a fundamental, elementary
+Tanpura is in Indian music a fundamental, elementary instrument.

 DIFFERENCES